Explore the Saints

 Legend has it that before he was beheaded, he converted his jail guard by healing the man’s daughter, restoring sight to her and writing her a note, which he signed, “From your Valentine.”
 In the Middle Ages, his feast was connected with the tradition of courtly love.

 Archeologists have uncovered a Roman catacomb and church that was built in memory of St. Valentine.
 He was remembered with great honor by early Christians, and was included in the saints recalled in the Mass in some places.
-This reliquary case, which shows his skull, is in Rome, but other relics of St. Valentine rest in the reliquary chapel in the Basilica.
-His image is used here with permission from Catholic.org, and the image of his skull comes from Mark Laliberte.
+Relics of St. Valentine rest in the reliquary chapel of the Basilica.

 Visit our prayercards page to find a prayer for Valentine’s Day from campus, as well as a prayer to St. Valentine for married couples.